chrisgrieser/nvim-early-retirement/README.md

 	-- to the buffer list without loading them. ignoreUnloadedBufs = false,

 	-- Show notification on closing.
-Works with nvim-notify or noice.nvim notificationOnAutoClose = false,
+Works with plugins like nvim-notify. notificationOnAutoClose = false,

-	-- when a file is deleted, for example via an external program, delete the -- associated buffer as well
+	-- When a file is deleted, for example via an external program, delete the -- associated buffer as well.
+(This feature is independent from the automatic -- closing of `nvim-early-retirement`.)
 	deleteBufferWhenFileDeleted = false,
 }
 ```